dekoza/mtgpl/docs/_sources/MM3.rst.txt

 :mtgtip:`Mystical Teachings<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/9/b9f3a4e2-b3d2-4803-bcaf-5d63bff0feb5.jpg?1593813097|https://scryfall.com/card/mm3/44/mystical-teachings?utm_source=api>`
-   Search your library for an instant card or a card with flash, reveal it, and put it into your hand.
-Then shuffle your library.
+   Search your library for an instant card or a card with flash, reveal it, put it into your hand, then shuffle.

    Flashback |mana_5|\ |mana_b| (You may cast this card from your graveyard for its flashback cost.
 Then exile it.)